 7. Type "ddd d" without the quote marks.

-8. Hold down the Alt key while you press 0010 on the numeric keypad.
+8. Either press Ctrl+J or hold down the Alt key while you press 0010 on the numeric keypad.
 This enters the line feed character, and it looks like the portion of the format you typed in step 6 disappears.
-It is not really gone; it has just moved up above what can be displayed in the Type box.
+It is not really gone; the insertion point has simply moved to a position you can't easily see.
+Watch the Sample area in the dialog box to verify the format as you continue typing.

 9. Type "mmmm" without the quote marks.